publisha/publisha.github.io/_posts/2017/2017-03-30-from-print-to-fixed-layout-epub-page-size.md

 ### Let's not edit the ePub

 We don't need to edit the XHTML code inside the ePub.
-No, we just need to adjust the InDEsign file to use pixel units.
+No, we just need to adjust the InDesign file to use pixel units.
 Here's how:
 ### Unit Preferences

 In Indesign, go to the preferences panel and find the `units and increments` section.
 Change the Ruler units for both vertical and horizontal to **pixels**.